MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 The `ConfirmInput` action inherits all of the properties defined in [InputDialog](#inputdialog) and defines these additional properties:

-1. `ChoiceOptions`: Used to format the presentation of the confirmation choices that are presented to the user, this is an [adaptive expression][10] that evaluates to a `ChoiceSet` object.
+1. `ChoiceOptions`: Used to format the presentation of the confirmation choices that are presented to the user, this is an [adaptive expression][adaptive-expressions] that evaluates to a `ChoiceSet` object.
 This `ChoiceSet` object will only be used as a back up if the initial attempt at recognition of the `ConfirmInput` fails.
 When the `ConfirmInput` action executes, it first tries to evaluate the input as a Boolean value.
 If that fails, it makes a second attempt, this time using a choice recognizer evaluating against the ChoiceSet.
-2. `ConfirmChoices`: The choices or an [adaptive expression][10] that evaluates to the choices that will be presented to the user.
+2. `ConfirmChoices`: The choices or an [adaptive expression][adaptive-expressions] that evaluates to the choices that will be presented to the user.
 3. `DefaultLocale`: Sets the default locale for input processing that will be used unless one is passed by the caller.
 Supported locales are Spanish, Dutch, English, French, German, Japanese, Portuguese, Chinese
 4. `OutputFormat`: The default output format for the `ConfirmInput` action is a boolean.
-You can override that using the `OutputFormat` property, an [adaptive expressions][10] which you can use to modify the return results if needed.
+You can override that using the `OutputFormat` property, an [adaptive expressions][adaptive-expressions] which you can use to modify the return results if needed.
 For example you can use this to cause the  `ConfirmInput` action to return a number: `OutputFormat = "if(this.value == true, 1, 0)"`.
 If this property is set then the output of the expression is the value returned by the dialog.
 5. `Style`: This defines the type of list to present to the user when confirming their input.
 This uses the `ListStyle` enum which consists of:
     1. `None`: Don't include any choices for prompt.